Donations and Fundraising

 Philanthropic intent - all giving which does not confer full or partial ownership of a deliverable on the donor in return for the funding i.e. there must be no material benefit to the donor.

 University – Macquarie University and its Controlled Entities.

 To implement a strategic, uniform and coordinated approach to all fundraising activity, the University will:

 - adopt transparent and ethical processes for the acceptance and management of donations and fundraising activities across the entire University.

-- develop operational procedures to accompany each fundraising activity such that a strategic, uniform and coordinated approach to fundraising, Donation acceptance and receipting is achieved.
+- develop operational procedures to accompany each fundraising activity such that a strategic, uniform and coordinated approach to fundraising, gift acceptance and receipting is achieved.
 This is to ensure that multiple, conflicting, or inappropriate solicitations will be minimized.

 - adequately identify funds and use them for the purpose for which they were intended.